Zacatecas: Economy

-As in the past, the state's dominant sector is mining, accounting for 13% of the state's GDP and .9% of the entire country's.
-The state is rich in mineral wealth include lead, zinc and copper with small quantities of gold and silver, along with non-metal mineral deposits such as kaolinite, wollastonite, fluorite and barite.
+As in the colonial period, the state's dominant sector is mining, accounting for 13% of the state's GDP.
+The state is rich in minerals, mainly lead, zinc and copper with small quantities of gold and silver, along with non-metal mineral deposits such as kaolinite, wollastonite, fluorite and barite.
 The state has fifteen mining districts of which the most important are Fresnillo, Zacatecas, Concepción del Oro, Sombrerete and Chalchihuites, along with Nora de Angeles more recently.
 Zacatecas accounts for 21% of the country's gold production and 53.2% of its silver.
 Two of the largest silver mines in the world currently are operated in Zacatecas: former Peñoles subsidiary Fresnillo's Mina Proaño (also known as the Fresnillo Silver Mine), and the Peñasquito Polymetallic Mine.
 Zacatecas silver mostly accounts for Mexico's status as the world's largest producer of silver, accounting for 17% of the world's output.

 Zacatecas's economy used to be almost completely centered on mining but has since diversified into cattle raising, agriculture, communications, food processing, tourism and transportation.
 Zacatecas is Mexico's main producer of beans, chili peppers, guavas and nopal, along with significant grain, sugar cane, grape and peach crops.
 It is also a major producer of rum, pulque and mezcal and even produces red wine.
 These activities account for just over ten percent of the state's GDP.

 Manufacturing accounts for over twelve percent of the state's GDP and has attracted most of the state's foreign investment.
 Traditional handcrafts include weaving in Villa Garcia, saddles and jewelry in Jerez as well as furniture, leatherworking, miniatures, macramé, ironwork and pottery in various locations.

 Tourism includes the capital along with the designation of "Pueblos Mágicos" such as Jerez, Teul de Gonzalez Ortega and Sombrerete, along with the shrine of the Santo Niño de Atocha, which is visited by thousands every year.
 It also includes archeological sites such as Alta Vista and La Quemada along with thermal springs such as Paraíso Caxcan.

 Commerce and services accounts for over 53% of the GDP, mostly small scale operations.